The Vermont Statutes Online

 § 2503.
 Fuel tax

-(a)(1) There is imposed a tax on the retail sale of heating oil, propane, kerosene, and other dyed diesel fuel delivered to a residence or business, at the rate of $0.02 per gallon.
+(a)(1) There is imposed a tax on the retail sale of heating oil, propane, kerosene, and other dyed diesel fuel delivered in Vermont, at the rate of $0.02 per gallon.

 (2) There is imposed a gross receipts tax of 0.75 percent on the retail sale of natural gas and coal.